 Herbed Egg Salad

-This herbed egg salad is full of flavor with the bright and bold fresh herbs, capers, red onion, and celery.
+This herbed egg salad has bold flavor from fresh herbs, capers, and red onion.
 No bland eggs here!

 Course: Salads